-In last-ditch effort, Democrats push to get Julie Su confirmed as Labor Secretary
+In last-ditch effort, Democrats push to get Julie Su confirmed as labor secretary

 "This has gotten ridiculous.
 You've shattered all records as an unconfirmed nominee clinging to power," said Kiley.
 "I think every reasonable person looking at this knows that it's wrong."

-The comments piqued Su's allies on Capitol Hill, including Duckworth and Sen. Mazie Hirono of Hawaii.
-In recent weeks, they've been trying to drum up the votes for her confirmation.
+The comments piqued Su's allies on Capitol Hill.
+In recent weeks, Duckworth, along with Sen. Mazie Hirono of Hawaii, have been trying to drum up the votes for her confirmation.

 Just last week, the Senate voted down the reconfirmation of Lauren McFerran, the Democratic chair of the National Labor Relations Board, essentially ensuring that President-elect Donald Trump will have a Republican majority on the five-member board soon after he takes office.
 Independent Sens.
 Joe Manchin and Kyrsten Sinema joined Republicans in voting no.